 Partition of Ireland

-During the Irish War of Independence, the guerrilla war raging between the Irish Republican Army and British forces was prompted and the area was rocked by sectarian violence.
-It was influenced by economic and social pressures too.
+During the Irish War of Independence, the guerrilla war raging between the Irish Republican Army and British forces was prompted, and the area was rocked by sectarian violence.
+It was influenced by economic and social pressures, too.

-What made it worse, many lives were lost during the sectarian riots in Derry and several Protestants and Catholics were thrown out from their homes during this communal unrest that took place by mid-1920.
+What made it worse, many lives were lost during the sectarian riots in Derry and several Protestants and Catholics were thrown out of their homes during this communal unrest that took place by mid-1920.
 After a week’s violence, local politicians from both Republican and unionist sides negotiated for a truce.

 In 1921, following the Partition of Ireland and Anglo-Irish Treaty, which was an agreement between the government of the United Kingdom of Great Britain and Ireland and representatives of the Irish Republic which concluded the Irish War of Independence, Derry was separated from much of its traditional economic hinterland in County Donegal, so it became a ‘border city’.